<i>Dianella nigra</i>(Dianella nigra) hero image

 Regional Suitability

-City suitability for Turutu
+City suitability for Dianella nigra

 City Climate Suitability

-Auckland Ideal
+Auckland High

-Wellington Ideal
+Wellington High

-Christchurch Ideal
+Christchurch Medium

-Natural Habitat
+Plant Habitat

-Turutu is a remarkably adaptable plant, found in a wide range of habitats throughout New Zealand, from the coast to subalpine regions.
+Tūrutu is a remarkably adaptable plant, found in a wide range of habitats throughout New Zealand, from the coast to subalpine regions.
 It is a common component of lowland and montane forests, where it can be found in the understory, along track edges, and in clearings.
 It also grows in coastal shrublands, on cliff faces, and in gumland scrub.
 This versatility is a testament to its resilience and ability to thrive in various soil types and light conditions, although it prefers moist, well-drained soil and semi-shade.

 Growing Requirements